-Where absences have lasted over 14 calendar days or more the duty manager should contact the member of staff concerned to obtain an initial assessment of the problem and to offer any further help or assistance.
-This informal contact may be maintained with the employee's agreement until one month's continuous absence.
+Where absences have lasted over 10 working days or more, the manager will contact the member of staff concerned to obtain an initial assessment of the sickness/illness.

-At this point and where felt appropriate after further assessment of the problem, the manager will arrange a face-to-face meeting or telephone conference between themselves and the member of staff.
-The meeting should:
+At this point and where felt appropriate after further assessment of the sickness/illness, the manager will arrange a face-to-face meeting or telephone conference between themselves and the member of staff.
+The meeting will include:

-- Seek to confirm the reasons and nature of the absence and its likely duration - Ensure that the member of staff is aware of the nursery's concern regarding their health and necessary absence from work - Consider offering alternative duties or a shorter working week if this would enable a quicker return to work subject to medical advice - Give consideration to any personal problems being encountered and discuss possible ways of helping the individual resolve these - Advise the member of staff that in their best interests they may be asked to see a registered medical practitioner or occupational health provider appointed by the nursery to enable a medical report to be prepared - Alternatively, and if appropriate, gain agreement from the member of staff to contact their doctor or specialist in order to establish the likely length of absence and the long-term effect on capability in relation to job performance and attendance at work.
+- Confirming the reasons and nature of the absence and its likely duration - Ensuring that the member of staff is aware of the nursery's concern regarding their health and necessary absence from work - Consideration of alternative duties or a shorter working week if this would enable a quicker return to work subject to medical advice - Consideration to any personal issues being encountered and discuss possible ways of helping the individual resolve these - Advising the member of staff that in their best interests they may be asked to see a registered medical practitioner or occupational health provider appointed by the nursery to enable a medical report to be prepared - Alternatively, and if appropriate, gain agreement from the member of staff to contact their doctor or specialist in order to establish the likely length of absence and the long-term effect on capability in relation to job performance and attendance at work.

-If all other avenues have been investigated, the absence continues or following return to work, the attendance record does not improve; a subsequent meeting should be arranged.
-At this point unless there are reasonable grounds to believe there will be an improvement in the foreseeable future, the manager should inform the member of staff that long-term sickness absence due to ill health may put their employment at risk and the possibility of termination by reason of capability might have to be considered taking into account any medical information available.
+If all other avenues have been investigated, the absence continues or, following return to work, the attendance record does not improve, a subsequent meeting would be arranged.
+At this point and with legal advise the manager may advise the member of staff on long term sickness absence that unless there are reasonable grounds to believe there will be an improvement in the foreseeable future, their ill health may put their employment at risk with the possibility of termination by reason of capability or suitability to work with children might have to be considered, taking into account any medical information available.